Solar power generation

 The unique quarter-hourly value for upscaled measurements is updated every quarter of an hour.
 The value is always the amount of power equivalent to the running average measured for that particular quarter-hour.
 These measurement data are always obtained from an estimate based on an extrapolation, since Elia does not have all the measurement data at its disposal.

 Elia always tries to ensure that its forecasts and the corresponding measurements reflect the latest situation with regard to installed solar-PV power capacity in the Belgian control area.
-However, it can only show forecasts and measurements for monitored capacity for which it has detailed background information.
+Installed capacities are displayed in MW-peak and are retrieved from data shared by regional authorities:(in Dutch) and (in French)

 Depending on the filters selected, the monitored capacity displayed is shown in the graph alongside the filter buttons.